 Even if the person delivering your scope of work is reasonably qualified, it’s difficult to ensure that accurate drawings are matched with corresponding parts.
 This documentation is usually provided on multiple sheets of paper, making it confusing and difficult to follow for even the most experienced technician.

 When technicians try to reconcile the parts with the locations, it’s a disaster waiting to happen.
-Parts may end up installed in the wrong place or in the wrong manner because the instructions aren’t associated with the device when the technician actually performs the work.
+Parts may end up installed in the wrong place or manner because the instructions aren’t associated with the device when the technician actually performs the work.

 It’s also impossible for the scope of work to remain static.
 It changes during the discovery phase, and even simple projects can quickly balloon into complex processes requiring more detailed instructions.

-Your scope of work doesn’t give technicians a visual representation of what should actually happen, and no technician will sit down and read a ten-page long document about changes in the scope of work just to complete a video surveillance project or a camera installation.
+The security industry is experiencing a wave of change, and security companies are struggling to keep up.
+If your scope of work doesn’t give technicians a visual representation of what should actually happen, and no technician will sit down and read a ten-page-long document about changes in the scope of work just to complete a video surveillance project or a camera installation.

-All of these issues combined means that integrators trying to solve inefficiencies in their security project with an improved scope of work documentation always fall short.
+All of these issues combined mean that integrators trying to solve inefficiencies in their security project with an improved scope of work documentation always fall short.

-While encouraging field technicians to create more accurate daily job reports can provide limited operational insight into your security project, these reports are too varied and subjective to effectively solve field installation challenges.
+While encouraging field technicians to create more accurate daily job reports can provide limited operational insight into your security project, these reports are too varied and subjective to solve field installation challenges effectively.

 Forcing technicians to produce these reports forces them into a 1-to-1 relationship with the project manager.
-It doesn’t provide visibility with other decision-makers, stakeholders, or technicians while keeping information siloed.
+It doesn’t provide visibility to other decision-makers, stakeholders, or technicians while keeping information siloed.